TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- Some amount of initial information will need to be transmitted anyway
 		- Like current players?
 		- Isn't this all a matter of sending the bomb mode state?

-- Probably somehow disallow arbitrary inferring of relational cache?
-	- There was some unresolved crash problem with this.

-- check in editor if the saving/opening path is a valid folder?

-- make reveal in explorer work for both files and folders
-	- cause it also works for dirs

 - Context help
 	- Enums corresponding to text files